Sexual maturity occurs around the age of 4 years old.

 The Atlantic surf clam has a thick, robust shell in the shape of a symmetrical triangle with rounded angles.
 Both valves are the same size and have growth lines.
-Atlantic surf clams are ivory to cream, with a thin yellowish-brown coating on the outside.
+Atlantic surf clams are ivory to cream, with a thin, yellowish-brown coating on the outside.
 The inside is white.

-Coastal zone, usually up to 45 m deep.
+Coastal zone, usually down to 45 m.

 The Atlantic surf clam buries itself in shallow sand.
 It prefers bottoms with strong currents.